IndieCade - Sea of Troubles

 Early game prototype

-• Iterative Design: Refined level layout and core mechanics using feedback from playtesters and mentor sessions.
-One teammate drafted the initial version of a level, which I then iterated on significantly
+Iterative Design: I refined level layout and core mechanics using feedback from playtesters and mentor sessions.
+My teammate drafted the initial version of a level, which I then iterated on significantly

 Documents Used

-• One-Page Design Document: Included our elevator pitch, player goals, core mechanics, art direction, and narrative themes.
+One-Page Design Document: Used to align the core loop, player goals, and thematic intent.
+I refined the gameplay loop section to clearly articulate player actions, failure states, and escalation over time.
 Also addressed the climate topic, sources consulted, and our intended player takeaway around community-driven action and misinformation

 Processes Used